mdda/corenlp-java-server/README.md

 sbt run
 ```

-The server should be visible at [http://localhost:4567/ping].
+The server should be visible at http://localhost:4567/ping .

-And an example parse via [http://localhost:4567/test?txt="This is a test of the Stanford parser."],
+And an example parse via http://localhost:4567/test?txt="This is a test of the Stanford parser." ,
 where you may need to replace the spaces in the txt string as '%20'.

 ## Requirements